-- Collect, monitor, and communicate climate risks to public health, society, and the economy. - Foster relationships with communities to engage, listen, and respond with people-centered solutions. - Improve education and communication to promote awareness, personal action, and best practices in the areas of: - Chronic disease prevention and management. - Vector-borne diseases. - Physical and mental health, wellbeing, and resiliency. - Environmental health, including indoor air quality, wet basements, and mold. - Weather, such as extreme heat or cold and severe storms, and subsequent health effects, including overheating, frost bite, and drowning. - Increase coordination with Minnesota Department of Health through their Climate and Health Program efforts. - · Collect data from recreational beach water to monitor disease rates and respond to outbreaks.
+- Collect, monitor, and communicate climate risks to public health, society, and the economy. - Foster relationships with communities to engage, listen, and respond with people-centered solutions. - Improve education and communication to promote awareness, personal action, and best practices in the areas of: - Chronic disease prevention and management. - Vector-borne diseases. - Physical and mental health, wellbeing, and resiliency. - Environmental health, including indoor air quality, wet basements, and mold. - Weather and subsequent health effects, including overheating, frost bite, and drowning. - Plan for population growth due to people relocating from areas facing more severe climate impacts and explore lessons learned from previous climate shocks to prepare for climate refugees. - Increase coordination with Minnesota Department of Health through their Climate and Health Program efforts. - Collect data from recreational beach water to monitor disease rates and respond to outbreaks.